 There are a varied number of examples of how Machine Learning is put to use in our day to day life.
 In this section, we shall take a look at some of these examples and / or applications.

-Sample algorithms that can be used in this kind of scenarios are Convolutional Neural Networks (CNN).
+Sample algorithms that can be used in this kind of scenario are Convolutional Neural Networks (CNN).
 A Convolutional Neural Network is, in specific, nothing more than a regular Neural Network but has an additional convolution layer at the beginning.

 [Related Article: Machine Learning With Spark]